*MOBILE DEVICES- CLICK ON THE MENU

 For someone who does not understand that definition and all that it implies, it can be left up to their own imaginations to fill in the blanks, which can be a very bad thing.
 The person who does not understand will conjure up crazy, inflated “values” that are not values at all; they are merely asking prices they found online.

 This is NOT Fair Market Value or even Market Value!

-If you are at an estate sale and you and the seller exchange $20 for an item, and neither of you are being forced into this exchange, that $20 is the FMV for that day and moment.
-If both you and the seller have all the basic facts, the item being a flat screen TV that works, and you agree on a price, and you are not being forced to buy or sell, it was a mutually agreeable transaction.
-This is Fair Market Value.
+If you are at an estate sale and you and the seller exchange $20 for an item, and neither of you are being forced into this exchange, that $20 is the FMV for that location,day and moment.
+If both you and the seller have all the basic facts, the item being a flat screen TV that works, and you agree on a price, and you are not being forced to buy or sell, it a mutually agreeable transaction.
+This is Fair Market Value - in the secondary marketplace.

 Let’s talk about other things that are NOT Fair Market Value:

 Everybody seems to have their own idea of fair market value, but very few I hear about are actually “fair.”
 At the end of the day, the market is what it is.
 All we can do is our very best to educate our clients, even if they don’t want to hear what we have to say.